 Three liquids analyses for the drain header and scrubbers and associated throughputs were used to quantify tank emissions using BR&E ProMax.
 These liquids will be processed by stabilizer prior to entering the tanks.
 Because all liquids are stabilized, there are no flash emission associated with the tanks, only working and breathing emissions.
 All overhead emissions from these units are sent to a thermal oxidizer and are represented under Unit TO2.
+There are no proposed changes to these sources.

-Condensate and Produced Water Loading (Units L1 and L2)
+Condensate and Produced Water Loading (Units L1)

 Condensate and produced water loading emissions are calculated using BR&E ProMax.
-Produced water loading emissions are considered and exempt source pursuant to 20.2.72.202.B(5) NMAC.
+Produced water loading emissions are considered an exempt source pursuant to 20.2.72.202.B(5) NMAC.
 Loading emissions are sent to a thermal oxidizer and are represented under Unit TO2.
+There are no proposed changes to these sources.